Helen Raymond: Personal life

 On November 19, 1914, Raymond married Ira John Perry, a "wealthy St. Louisan", in Baltimore, Maryland.
 The couple lived in St. Louis until she left in January 1915 to resume her career.
 She went to New York and starred in Twin Beds.
 He sued for divorce on July 5, 1916, on grounds of desertion.
 He specified in the complaint, "She told me that she regretted the marriage and that she preferred a stage life to that of the home."

 Death

-On November 26, 1965, Raymond died at the Lynwood Nursing Home, 306 West 102nd Street, in New York City, aged in her late 70s.
+On November 26, 1965, Raymond died at the Lynwood Nursing Home in New York City, aged 87.
 She had previously lived at 610 Cathedral Parkway.